 INTRODUCTION

 Anterior hypopituitarism is caused by hypophyseal lesions of different types, which lead to hypophysin secretion deficiency and secondary hypofunction of thyroid and adrenal glands.
 Adrenocortical dysfunction may cause abnormal water and sodium metabolism and hyponatremia[1].
 Under these conditions, if serum sodium is rapidly corrected, cell metabolic disorder[2] and osmotic demyelination syndrome may occur in the central nervous system (CNS).
 Usually, osmotic demyelination syndrome includes central pontine and extrapontine myelolysis.
-Clinical features include dysarthria, quadriplegia, dyskinesia, encephalopathy or atresia syndrome[3].
+Clinical features include dysarthria, quadriplegia, dyskinesia, encephalopathy, or atresia syndrome[3].
 Generally, the prognosis of demyelinating diseases is poor and there is no effective treatment[4].
-Therefore, it is suggested that patients should receive active rehabilitation, including physical therapy, occupational therapy and speech therapy[5].
+Therefore, it is suggested that patients should receive active rehabilitation including physical therapy, occupational therapy, and speech therapy[5].

 CASE PRESENTATION